Online Course Pricing Strategies for Beginners: Proven Tips That Sell

 • $97 is the optimal starting price for beginner courses, balancing conversion rates with perceived value

-• Anchoring increases average order value by 23% when you display three pricing tiers
+• Anchoring increases average order value when you display three pricing tiers (industry data suggests significant improvement over single-price structures)

-• Never price below $47 — it triggers quality suspicion and attracts free-seekers rather than serious students
+• Never price below $47 — it may trigger quality suspicion and attract less committed students

 KEY ENTITIES: